Application Porting

 Only use official tarballs, GitHub auto-generate tarballs for each new release or tag of the program, but they aren't static (break the checksum) and don't verify the archive integrity.

-You can find the official tarballs on the release announcement assets with the program name and ending with tar.gz or tar.xz (their URLs contain "releases" instead of "archive"), while unstable tarballs can be found on the "Source code" buttons (their URLs contain "archive").
+You can find the official tarballs in the release announcement assets with the program name and ending with tar.gz or tar.xz (their URLs contain "releases" instead of "archive"), while unstable tarballs can be found on the "Source code" buttons (their URLs contain "archive").

-• Archives with tar.xz and tar.bz2 tend to have a higher compression level, thus smaller file size.
+tar.xzandtar.bz2are preferred as they tend to have a higher compression level, thus smaller file size.

 Build System